sokkanen/cybersecurity/report.md

 She has also made it possible to check if the registration to the event was successful by allowing users to search the registration database with their name.
 Unfortunately the query parameters are appended to the sql-scripts without any kind of validation.
 This makes the software vulnerable for SQL-injections.

 For example: When entering `' OR 1=1;--` to the search-form, the user gets to see all the registrations in the database.
+If the hacked would like to insert fake signups, he could do so by entering `' OR 1=1;INSERT INTO Signup(name, address) VALUES ('fake', 'hacked'));--` to the search.

 #####HOW TO FIX: